 Situated in Budapest’s City Park, Vajdahunyad Castle is actually a copy of the Hunyad or Corvin Castle, situated in what is now Romania.

 The castle was built in honor of the one-thousand-year anniversary of modern Hungary’s founding and was originally just a temporary structure built from cardboard and wood.

 But Budapest’s residents loved the castle so much that it was later rebuilt in more permanent stone and brick.

 Comprising an eclectic array of architectural styles, it now houses the Hungarian Agricultural Museum while the castle’s lake hosts boating in the summer and transforms into an ice skating rink in the winter.

 Opening Hours: Open most times, all year round (Museum excluded).

-Museum Details: Hungarian Agricultural Museum costs HUF 1600 (half price for students and seniors).
-The museum is closed on Mondays but open from 10 am until the early evening depending on the season.
+Museum Details: Hungarian Agricultural Museum entrance ticket is HUF 1600 and half-price for students and seniors.
+The Museum is closed on Mondays but open from 10 am until early evening, closing earlier in winter.

 13. Buda Castle